 The Wonders of Wildlife's emphasis on natural history education and conservation will be integrated throughout the display with state-of-the-art presentations in photography, film, and public storytelling, including a seated theater for videos and other Nature’s Best® film projects.
 In their first year of operation, this inspiring institution in Springfield, Missouri, welcomed 1.6 million visitors who are all uniquely interested in outdoor activities.

-In addition to the upcoming Wonders of Wildlife National Museum exhibition, there will be two 2019 displays in Japan, focusing on our Nature's Best Photography Asia alliance, representing the largest continents on Earth.
+In addition to the upcoming Wonders of Wildlife National Museum exhibition, there were two 2019 displays in Japan, focused on our Nature's Best Photography Asia alliance, representing the largest continent on Earth.

 I welcome your questions and value your support as Nature's Best Photography continues to reach the highest levels of quality in publications, exhibitions, multi-media presentations, and nature education.
 Our history is a rich and exciting as the future and we look forward to working with all of you to reveal a unique celebration of your dedicated work in the field.